All Episodes

 Yes.

-Hudson versus Michigan revolved around a 1998 search.
+The case, Hudson versus Michigan, revolved around a 1998 search.

 The police with a warrant entered the unlocked home of Booker Hudson without knocking.

-They did announce themselves, but it didn't knock.
+They did announce themselves, but they didn't knock.

 They found Mr. Hudson, a loaded gun nearby, and cocaine rocks.

-Justice Breyer, speaking for the liberal wing of Ginsburg suitor in Stevens, said the decision weakens, perhaps destroys much of the practical value of the Constitution's knock and announce protection.
+Justice Breyer, speaking for the liberal wing of Ginsburg Souter and Stevens, said the decision weakens, perhaps destroys, much of the practical value of the Constitution's knock and announce protection.

-But five justices, Robert Scalia, Thomas Kennedy, and Alito, rule that police blunders do not give defendants a get-out-of-jail free card.
+But five justices, Robert Scalia, Thomas Kennedy, and Alito, ruled that police blunders do not give defendants a get-out-of-jail free card.

 Hudson's lawyer, David Morgan, gloomily declared, the knock and announce rule is dead in the United States.